5 must know Concepts in Cryptography

 (4) Message Authentication Codes (MACs)

 MACs use hashing and symmetric encryption techniques for proving the identity and authenticity of individuals.
-An example of a hashing algorithm is HMAC.
+A typical example of a hashing algorithm is HMAC.

 (5) Digital Signatures